 Remember!
 If you are under the age of sixteen you can still get confidential advice, information and services.
 Talk to your school nurse or youth support worker, they will be able to help you get the information you need.

 There are so many stories around sex, it's hard to know what to believe.
-The Healthy Child Service can support young people to understand the facts about sex and where to get support to make sure you have safer sex.
+The Healthy Child Service can support young people to understand the facts about sex and how to make positive decisions about sexual relationships including how to stay safe.
 For further information please contact your school nurse on: